jneurock/viking-base/README.md

 * Generate production or development output with the H5BP Ant Build Script
 * Manage platform dependencies with Bower

+Currently, the package consists of:

+* Ember 1.0
+* Handlebars 1.0
+* Foundation 4.3.2
+* HTML5 Boilerplate Ant Build Script 1.1.2
+* HTML5 Boilerplate 4.1
+* jQuery 1.10.2
+* Modernizr 2.6.2
+* Respond 1.4.1

+The next version of the package aims to consist of the latest versions of each dependency, e.g., Foundation 5 and Ember 1.3.

 # System Requirements
-The latest versions of the following are recommended.
+The project is known to work with the following:

 * Java 1.6+
-* Maven or Ant
+* Maven 3.0.x+ or Ant 1.9.x+
-* Node.js
+* Node.js 0.10.7+
-* Bower
+* Bower 1.2.8+

 # Setting up a New Project